 Which Metrics are Best?

-The metrics I used at Planned Parenthood were based on who I was working with.
+The metrics I used previously were based on who I was working with.
 You need to know what is meaningful to the employee to measure.
 For example, we didn’t really do a lot with financial data for front line staff.
 In healthcare, we look at relative value units, and productivity is measured in terms of encounters per day.
 The reason people are in healthcare is to take care of people.
 So financial measures and revenue metrics don’t often resonate with them.
 Instead, we set up metrics to track how many people they were able to care for and support.
 That is what was meaningful to staff.
 Those metrics did tie back to revenue further up the chain, but it wasn’t meaningful for me to tell the front line what net revenue was.
 Instead I shared with them the data that showed what was meaningful to them and how they impacted that data.
 That gave them purpose.

 Having said that, you need to make sure the measures you pick still do tie to bottom line of organization and your goals.
-For example, at Planned Parenthood, we could have had a metric on wasted supplies.
+For example, we could have had a metric on wasted supplies.
 There is a certain amount of waste inherent in healthcare, and reducing that waste is certainly important, but at end of day, that wasn’t going to help the front line get to where they needed to get to support the overall organizational goal, whereas improving the number of encounters was.
 There are many choices of what to measure, so you must make sure you are tying back to what is important to the organization.

 Finally, you need to address leading vs lagging indicators.
 We are accustomed as a business to looking at lagging indicators.
 We need to look at indicators that help us be proactive vs reactive.
 Most often these are the leading indicators.
 Even in organizations that actively use data, it can be a culture shift to seek out and create leading indicators alongside the lagging.